My MCAD Hearing Today

 Somehow I was able to show the Hearing Officer that Tufts Medical Center’s statements were contradictory; there was enough to suggest discrimination, despite the objections of Tufts’ mighty and powerful attorney at Littler Mendelson, PC.
 She was not happy!!!!!!!!!!!!!!!!!
 (Exclamations marks intended for you to use your imagination); I was extremely pleased.

-Oh, did I mention at the MCAD hearing, I represented myself against one of the best (top three) firms and attorneys, and won against all odds? 🙂
+Oh, did I mention at the MCAD hearing, I represented myself against one of the best (top three) firms and attorneys, and won against all the odds? 🙂

 The Hearing Officer will recommend that my complaint be sent back for a REAL investigation–that happens in only 5-8% of cases. :)))) Yippie!